wang-xintong/wang-xintong.github.io/_pages/about.md

     <div class="homepage-text">

       <p>
         I am a doctoral candidate in philosophy at <a href="https://philosophy.umd.edu/directory/xintong-wang">the University of Maryland, College Park</a>.
-My research lies at the intersection of moral psychology, philosophy of emotion, and philosophy of art.
-My dissertation explores the “dark sides” of our lives as emotional beings, especially the roles of negative emotion, vulnerability, and human imperfection in aesthetic, moral, and interpersonal life.
+My research lies at the intersection of ethics, philosophy of emotion, and philosophy of art.
+My dissertation explores the “dark sides” of our lives as emotional beings, especially the roles of negative emotion and vulnerability in aesthetic, moral, and interpersonal life.
+I'm currently working on projects investigating the value of negative emotions in art; the relationship between imagination and emotion in fiction; and how weaknesses contribute to love.
       </p>

       <p>